 Managing Debt

 Money.
-We all need it, wish for it and occasionally mis-manage it.
-Most parents and grandparents agree that they would like to see financial skills taught from an early age, both at home and in the classroom.
+We all need it, wish for it and occasionally mismanage it.
+Most parents and grandparents agree they would like to see financial skills taught from an early age, both at home and in the classroom.

-Hardly a week goes by that we don’t hear of another hard-luck story from someone who has ended up in a financial mud pool because they did not follow some pretty basic rules about money.
+Hardly a week goes by without hearing another hard-luck story from someone who has ended up in a financial mud pool because they didn’t follow some basic rules about money.
 Anne from Auckland is determined not to end up in that mud pool and has asked for some tips about reducing debt.

 Here are some other tips: